-At the management company's discretion, derivative instruments will be used within the scope of its investments for hedging purposes and also as an active investment instrument, in order to reduce investment risks or to facilitate efficient management.
-Accordingly, the use of derivative instruments may increase the risk of loss associated with the investment fund.
+As part of the investment scheme, derivative instruments shall be used at the discretion of the management company both for hedging purposes and as an active instrument of the investment (to safeguard or increase income, as a replacement for securities, to control the investment fund's risk profile or for synthetic liquidity control).
+This means that derivative instruments will also be used as a substitute for a direct investment in assets and, in particular, with the goal of increased income.
+The loss risk associated with the investment fund may thus increase.
 When using derivatives for hedging purposes, the environmental or social characteristics promoted are not considered.
 For the use of derivatives not used for hedging purposes, these characteristics will be considered insofar as possible.
+The overall risk thus established which is associated with derivatives may not exceed 30 % of the net asset value of the fund assets.